-Asking a handful of tactful questions about the company your interviewing with provides a huge window of opportunity to gain valuable insights into the culture of a company, team set-up, business approach and longer term goals.
+Asking a handful of tactful questions about the company you're interviewing with provides a huge window of opportunity to gain valuable insights into the culture of a company, team set-up, business approach and longer-term goals.
 This is your chance to find out if the business lives up to your expectations as a potential future employee, so don't waste it!

 Questions to consider...